Plutonomicon/cardano-transaction-lib/README.md

 inputs.cardano-transaction-lib.inputs.cardano-configurations.follows = "...";
 ```

+When changing networks, make sure that `network.magic` is correctly synchronized with value in config (see `protocolConsts.protocolMagic` in `byron.json`).

 ## Architecture

 CTL is directly inspired by the Plutus Application Backend (PAB).
 Unlike PAB, however, CTL is a library and not a standalone process.
 Over the course of CTL's development, several questions have been raised as to how best create PAB-as-a-library: